allegheny-computer-science-203-s2021/practical01/README.md

 [GatorGrader](https://github.com/GatorEducator/gatorgrader) automatically
 assesses:

-- The compute_tf_monolith.py in termfrequency has at least 10 of the `word_freqs` fragment
-- The compute_tf_monolith.py in termfrequency has at least 12 single-line Python comment(s)
-- The compute_tf_monolith.py in termfrequency has at least 1 multiple-line Python comment(s)
-- The compute_tf_monolith.py in termfrequency has at least 1 of the `for c in line` fragment
-- The compute_tf_monolith.py in termfrequency has at least 1 of the `for line in open` fragment
-- The compute_tf_monolith.py in termfrequency has at least 1 of the `for tf in word_freqs` fragment
-- The compute_tf_monolith.py in termfrequency has at least 2 of the `open(` fragment
-- The compute_tf_monolith.py in termfrequency has exactly 0 of the `TODO` fragment
-- The compute_tf_monolith.py in termfrequency has exactly 1 of the `print(` fragment
-- The file compute_tf_monolith.py exists in the termfrequency directory
-- The file reflection.md exists in the writing directory
-- The reflection.md in writing has at least 500 word(s) in total
-- The reflection.md in writing has exactly 0 of the `Add Your Name Here` fragment
-- The reflection.md in writing has exactly 1 of the `code_block` tag
-- The reflection.md in writing has exactly 8 of the `heading` tag
-- The repository has at least 5 commit(s)
+✔  The compute_tf_monolith.py in termfrequency has exactly 1 of the 'print(' fragment ✔  The reflection.md in writing has exactly 0 of the 'Add Your Name Here' fragment ✔  The reflection.md in writing has at least 2 of the 'code_block' tag ✔  The compute_tf_monolith.py in termfrequency has at least 2 of the 'open(' fragment ✔  The compute_tf_monolith.py in termfrequency has at least 1 of the 'for line in open' fragment ✔  The compute_tf_monolith.py in termfrequency has at least 1 multiple-line Python comment(s) ✔  The reflection.md in writing has at least 300 word(s) in total ✔  The repository has at least 5 commit(s)
+✔  The reflection.md in writing has exactly 7 of the 'heading' tag ✔  The compute_tf_monolith.py in termfrequency has at least 1 of the 'for tf in word_freqs' fragment ✔  The compute_tf_monolith.py in termfrequency has at least 10 of the 'word_freqs' fragment ✔  The file compute_tf_monolith.py exists in the termfrequency directory ✔  The compute_tf_monolith.py in termfrequency has exactly 0 of the 'TODO' fragment ✔  The file reflection.md exists in the writing directory ✔  The compute_tf_monolith.py in termfrequency has at least 12 single-line Python comment(s) ✔  The compute_tf_monolith.py in termfrequency has at least 1 of the 'for c in line' fragment

 If [GatorGrader's](https://github.com/GatorEducator/gatorgrader) automated
 checks pass correctly, the tool will produce the output like the following in